Contact Us

 you would like to request

-me as their therapy provider,
+Jenny as their therapy

-please reach out first to make
+provider, please reach out

-If so, then you can contact
+has availability.
+If so, then

-your child's Service
+you can contact your child's

-Coordinator to ask if it
+Service Coordinator to ask

-is possible.
+if it is possible.

 FES-UA

-I am a provider for the
+Jenny is a provider for the

 Step up for Student's Family

-Empowerment Scholarship for Students with Unique Abilities (FES-UA).
+Students with Unique Abilities (FES-UA).
 FES-UA

-is a program which allows parents to personalize the education of their children
+parents to personalize the education of their children

 with unique abilities by